 Our in-house talent management leaders provide expert-level thought partnership aimed at working with organizations to uncover where inequities exist within their systems and providing strategic guidance to revise or create new, equitable systems.
 We will help challenge your thinking; change your paradigms, assumptions, and actions; and urge you to innovate in the areas of diversity, equity and inclusion in a way that recognizes the unique internal and external factors impacting your organization.

 Equity Strategy Planning, Development, Design & Implementation

-Before launching into any DEI initiative, it is important for an organization to explore how becoming more equitable and just aligns to the mission, strategy and goals.
+Before launching into any EDIJ initiative, it is important for an organization to explore how becoming more equitable and just aligns to the mission, strategy and goals.
 Second, there must be the willingness to commit both time and resources.
-Nonprofit HR works with client organizations to thought partner and facilitate the planning, development, design and implementation of DEI initiatives.
+Nonprofit HR works with client organizations to thought partner and facilitate the planning, development, design and implementation of EDIJ initiatives.
 Our services require that we first understand your organization’s work and the environment in which you do it before taking any action toward building a diverse, equitable and inclusive workplace.